Kelly Gale Stuns In Neon Lime Green Bikini At The Beach

 Kelly wore her hair slicked behind her ears and her wavy locks fell to the middle of her back.
 She gave credit to hair stylist Martin-Christopher Harper for the look.

-The backdrop was out-of-focus but it was possible to make out a stretch of beach with the water photographing especially bright and white.
+The backdrop was out of focus, but it was possible to make out a stretch of beach with the water appearing especially bright and white.
 The caption revealed that this picture was taken at sunrise, explaining the low light conditions that left Kelly in the shadows.
-It served to flatter her swimsuit, however, and her tan looked flawless with her light pink manicure blending into skin tone.
+It served to flatter her swimsuit, and her tan looked flawless with her light pink manicure blending into skin tone.

 The tag in the post revealed that the snap was taken by fashion photographer Derek Kettela.

-The update has been liked over 25,800 times so far in the past four hours, and the comments section was overflowing with compliments for Kelly from her adoring fans.
+The update has been liked over 25,800 times in the past four hours, and the comments section was overflowing with compliments for Kelly from her adoring fans.

 “You’re my fave @kellybellyboom,” gushed a devotee.